pudly/schmopera-hugo/content/articles/in-review-jenfa-with-the-czech-philharmonic.md

 date = "2016-04-19T10:01:00+01:00"
 lastmod = "2016-04-19T12:03:00+01:00"
 publishDate = "2016-04-19T11:10:00+01:00"
-short_description = "As Jenůfa's mother, Kostelnička, Karita Mattila was a total force.
-She tore into the role's enormous range and horrific moments of drama with her notoriously brazen energy.
+short_description = "As Jenůfa&#039;s mother, Kostelnička, Karita Mattila was a total force.
+She tore into the role&#039;s enormous range and horrific moments of drama with her notoriously brazen energy.
 She sang wildly at moments, yet it was funneled through a perfect character, one who constantly veers outside the comfortable and controlled." slug = "in-review-jenfa-with-the-czech-philharmonic" title = "In review: Jenůfa with the Czech Philharmonic"
 +++